Search our FAQs below to find the answers to your questions. If you're still having trouble, contact Nice Ride support, now supported by Lyft!

 How do I take a bike out of a bike dock?

 It’s easy!
 If you’re a member, just insert your Nice Ride key at the bike dock.
 If you’re using a pass, just enter the 5 digit code you received at the pay station into the dock of your choice.
 The code is valid for 5 minutes.
 If you need a new unlock code, reinsert your credit card at the pay station - you will not be charged any additional fees.
 When the green light comes on at the dock, pull the handlebars firmly toward you.
-If you have trouble, try another bike or call customer service at 1-877-551-6423.
+If you have trouble, try another bike or contact Nice Ride support.

 How do I return a bike?